varigence/docs/bimlflex/adf-deployment/adf-deployment.md

 -->

-#### On-Premise Data Source
+#### On-Premises Data Source

-An on-premise data source will require the installation and configuration of an Self-Hosted Integration Runtime in order for the Azure Data Factory to have access to the data.
+An on-premises data source will require the installation and configuration of an Self-Hosted Integration Runtime in order for the Azure Data Factory to have access to the data.
 The following guides are provided for additional reference material and configuration details.

 > [!TIP]